I didn’t realize the truth of the saying that it takes a village to raise a child until I moved back to Birmingham in 2006.

 Truthfully, I don’t remember a time growing up that my village hasn’t been there.

 My momma, Doris J. Sparks, grew up in a tight-knit family.
-She had three sisters—Carolyn, Geraldine and the late Minnie—and five brothers, and most of my childhood memories include them, my cousins, my maternal grandparents, Lela and the late George, and my grandma’s twin sister, my great-aunt Rosie who passed away last year.
-Whether it was driving to Disney World or going to Gatlinburg or chatting at my grandparents’ house after church, my village has always been there.
+She had three sisters—Carolyn, Geraldine and the late Minnie—and five brothers, and most of my childhood memories include them, my cousins, my maternal grandparents, Lela and the late George, and my grandma’s twin sister, Rosie.
+Whether it was driving to Disney or going to Gatlinburg or chatting at my grandparents’ house after church, my village has always been there.

 In good times and in bad.

-When I was the first granddaughter to graduate from college in 1993 and at when I received my master’s degree in December, my village was right there cheering me on.
+When I was the first granddaughter to graduate from college, my village was right there cheering me on.

 The night before I moved to New York, I remember my aunt Geraldine coming over and looking at me with tears streaming down her face, telling me she didn’t want me to go, and my uncle Mike and aunt Janice making the drive with me and my parents.